com-480-data-visualization/project-2023-vizmoica/README.md

 **80% of the final grade**

-You can find the [instructions](/reports/milestone3/milestone3_instructions.pdf) and the [process book](/reports/milestone3/ProcessBook.pdf)
+You can find the [instructions](/reports/milestone3/milestone3_instructions.pdf) and the [process book](/reports/milestone3/ProcessBook.pdf).

 The screencast is available [on YouTube](https://www.youtube.com/watch?v=FJeq680bvf4).

-To run our website, nothing complicated, just follow [this link](https://com-480-data-visualization.github.io/project-2023-vizmoica/)!
+To visit our website, just follow [this link](https://com-480-data-visualization.github.io/project-2023-vizmoica/).

 Have fun! 楽しんできてください！